UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/7-working_with_alignments.md

 These are quite useful pieces of information, but can be difficult at first look.
 Head to http://broadinstitute.github.io/picard/explain-flags.html to see a helpful description.
 The simplest way to understand these is that it is a bitwise system so that each description heading down the page increases ina binary fashion.
-The first has value 1, the second has value 2, the third has value 4 & so on until you reach the final value of 2048.
+The first has value 1, the second has value 2, the third has value 4 and so on until you reach the final value of 2048.
 The integer value contained in this file is the unique sum of whichever attributes the mapping has.
-For example, if the read is paired \& mapped in a proper pair, but no other attributes are set, the flag field would contain the value 3.
+For example, if the read is paired and mapped in a proper pair, but no other attributes are set, the flag field would contain the value 3.

 #### Questions
 {:.no_toc}

-1. *What value could a flag take if the read was 1 - paired; 2 - mapped in a proper pair; 3 - it was the first in the pair \& 4 - the alignment was a supplementary alignment.*
+1. *What value could a flag take if the read was 1 - paired; 2 - mapped in a proper pair; 3 - it was the first in the pair, and 4 - the alignment was a supplementary alignment.*
-2. *Some common values in the bam file are 99, 147 & 145.
+2. *Some common values in the bam file are 99, 147 and 145.
 Look up the meanings of these values.*

-Things can easily begin to confuse people once you start searching for specific flags, but if you remember that each attribute is like an individual flag that is either on or off (i.e. it is actually a binary bit with values 0 or 1).
+Things can easily begin to confuse people once you start searching for specific flags, but if you remember that each attribute is like an individual flag that is either on or off (_i.e._ it is actually a binary bit with values 0 or 1).
-If you searched for flags with the value 1, you wouldn't obtain the alignments with the exact value 1, rather you would obtain the alignments for which the first flag is set & these can take a range of values.
+If you searched for flags with the value 1, you wouldn't obtain the alignments with the exact value 1, rather you would obtain the alignments for which the first flag is set and these can take a range of values.

 Let's try this using the command `samtools view` with the option `-f N` to include reads with a flag set and the option `-F N` to exclude reads with a specific flag set.